 It’s your prerogative to shop for car insurance whenever you want to, but comparing rates at least once a year may help you get the best price.
 Premiums can increase upon renewal, which occurs every six months or sometimes once a year.
 If you have gotten a ticket or made a claim in those six months, you could see your rates increase, which may prompt you to search for a cheaper alternative.

-On the other hand, there may be things that have happened in the course of six months or a year that could result in a discount on your premium – like getting married or completing a degree – but you won’t know unless you call your provider to get an updated rate.
+On the other hand, events that have happened in the course of six months or a year may result in a discount on your premium—like getting married or completing a degree—but you won’t know unless you call your provider to get an updated rate.

 All in all, comparing rates regularly could benefit you more than you know.